How It Works

 Yes, the Peak Time Rewards Program is risk free.
 If you’re unable to participate in an event, you can choose not to reduce or shift your electricity use on an Energy Savings Event day.
 You will simply earn $0 for the event since your energy use will likely not be lower than on a non-event day.

-The Summer Rate is the standard rate for Residential electric service customers.
+The Summer Rate is the standard rate for Residential electric customers.
 It consists of “on-peak” and “off-peak” rates:

 With the Summer Rate, you can save money all summer long by reducing electricity use during the “on-peak” time, or shifting use to mornings, nights and weekends.